PureIsntHere/DeadSplatter/README.md

 1) Fully customizable server path and ram cutoffs.

-2) LightWeight and performance friendly
+2) LightWeight and performance friendly (lightest weight manager that monitors memory usage)

 3) Monitors server memory use and system memory use